Applicant Tracking for Diversity Hiring

 Greenhouse leads for structured interview scorecards and native diversity analytics.
 Pinpoint leads for automated anonymized screening, with multiple case studies demonstrating measurable diversity improvements within three months.

-How does anonymous screening in ATS reduce bias in hiring?
+How does anonymous screening via ATS limit bias in hiring?

-What are the EEOC compliance requirements for diversity hiring through ATS?
+What are the EEOC compliance rules for diversity recruiting via ATS?

-What is ATS bias and how can it be mitigated in diversity hiring?
+What is ATS bias, and how does one address it for diversity recruiting?

 Gauri Asopa